plentymarkets/plugin-etsy/README.md

 # Etsy plugin for plentymarkets 7.x

-This is the official Etsy plugin developed by plentymarkets.
+This is the Etsy plugin developed by plentymarkets.
 Integrate the market Etsy in your plentymarkets 7 system.

 ## Requirements